StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ### Getting Started

 1. Install the plugin and enable it.
-2. Set your language and format in the settings.
+2. Set your language and the template for the insert in the settings.
 3. Start *searching* :)

 ### Features